 But first, let’s take a step back to what I think is the root cause; In school, you are supposed to learn a lot of new subjects and acquire a lot of skills and gain knowledge that you should carry with you for the rest of your life.
 However, most people seem to forget the things they have learned almost immediately after their exams.
 This is because most schools don’t actually teach the most important thing of all: how to learn!
 They focus more on the “what” than on the “how”.

 The result is that people do some trial and error until they found a method that works well enough for them and then never reflects upon it again.
 One big reason behind this is that most other people seem to struggle in the same way.

 A school that doesn’t show you how to learn but immediately sticks you a task to solve instead is like giving a child a box of Lego and teach it how to put two pieces together, but never how to read the building instructions.
-Expecting this child to build a castle or the latest Star Wars ship is of course totally unrealistic.
+Of course, expecting this child to build a castle or the latest Star Wars ship is totally unrealistic.

 You can also resemble it to building a house.
 If you start without any blueprint or any previous experience connecting things here and there, you might end up with something, but certainly not a house.

 So to the point, there are some steps that I always take when I want to get familiar with a new subject and learn new things as fast as possible and in a way that makes me remember them.

 The best way to learn new things fast.

 When you want to learn a new skill and build a house, the first thing is to have a solid foundation.
 Building a house without a foundation is a perfect recipe if you want to make it collapse.
 The same applies to learn.